ac-tuwien/pymhlib/README.md

     search, GRASP, etc.
 - **alns.py**:
     A framework for adaptive large neighborhood search (ALNS).
+- **par_alns.py**:
+    A multi-process implementation of the ALNS where destroy+repair operations are parallelized.
 - **decision_diag.py**:
     A generic class for (relaxed) decision diagrams for combinatorial optimization.
 - **log.py**: